 Center for Extrasolar Planetary Systems (CEPS)

-The mission of CEPS is to capitalize on the need to combine multiple fields of study in order to carry out scientific research that characterizes the fundamental properties of extrasolar planets and the systems in which they are found.
+The mission of CEPS is to carry out scientific research that will increase our understanding of the characteristics of extrasolar planets and the diverse systems in which they are found.

 The focus of CMS is to provide synergistic science opportunities between existing Mars surface and atmospheric research efforts.